kamailio/kamailio-wiki/docs/features/new-in-6.0.x.md

 ### dialog

 - dropped support for dlg_flag parameter
+- added dlg_mode parameter
+- new function dlg_set_state(newstate) - set the state for a dialog
+- added dlg_update_state() function

 ### dispatcher

 - new set of attributes for overload control (oc)-based routing (RFC7339)
 - new flag 32 to not send ping to destination
 - new rpc command dispatcher.oclist
+- more fields to $dsg(...) related to overload control
+- function to fetch by group id and uri

+### gcrypt

+- exported api for aes128 functions

 ### htable